fineanmol/plant-tree/README.md

-🌱 Updated on Fri, 15 Aug 2025 13:50:19 GMT
+🌴 Updated on Sun, 17 Aug 2025 06:47:54 GMT

-> "Before software can be reusable, it first has to be usable."
+> "Perfection is achieved when there is nothing left to take away."